Hyle-org/devhub-hyle/docs/concepts/proof-generation.md

 We support as many proving schemes we can, giving you the flexibility to choose the most suitable protocol for your specific use case.

 We've written templates for some of [our supported programs](../reference/supported-proving-schemes.md).
-Clone them to [get started](../quickstart/your-first-smart-contract.md) with smart contract writing.
+Clone them to [get started](../quickstart/your-first-app.md) with app writing.

 We also verify these natively, without the need for a ZK proof.